Exploring majors and careers

 As you develop an interest in a major, ask yourself, what skills will I develop, and where can this major take me?

-Make sure that you are aware of the majors offered at UW-La Crosse by reviewing the the list of majors and programs.
-You can also read through an overview of these majors:
+Make sure that you are aware of the majors offered at UW-La Crosse by reviewing the the list of majors and programs - most have an easy to read, overview description.

 If you do not know enough about a major, be sure to research it before ruling it out.
 Gain more information on your majors of interest by reviewing the websites of each.
 Consider the courses required, what skills you will gain, what their students are involved in, and anything else included on the website.